0xskar/0xskar.github.io/_posts/2023-01-11-Minecraft-Installer.md

 ---
-title: Minecraft Python Installer
+title: Minecraft Bash Installer
 date: 2023-01-11 20:58:00 -0500
 categories: [Programming, Lesson, Other]
-tags: [Minecraft, scripting, Linux, python]
+tags: [Minecraft, scripting, Linux, bash]
 ---

 So just fooling around and wanted to make an installation script to install a Minecraft dedicated server on Linux.
 I've done a little research so going to try to put together some sort of an application.